skillrepos/cc-adv/labs.md

 <br><br>

 ## 2: Set a Goal
 `/goal` sets a **completion condition**.
-After every turn a small fast model (Haiku) checks it; until it holds, Claude takes another turn on its own instead of handing control back to you.
+After every turn a small fast model (default is Haiku) checks it; until it holds, Claude takes another turn on its own instead of handing control back to you.

 **Action:** At the Claude prompt, type:
 ```